 Dave organized a party for his birthday.
 He was very happy that his four friends came to celebrate his age.
 Dave had everything prepared for his party.
 Actually, Dave was quite exhausted and thirsty from his preparation, and just wanted to sit down and talk to his friends.
 Beers calmed him down.
 Dave took some beers from the freezer.
 He took a look around the group sitting on the couch and asked; “Who wants one?”
-Steven said yes, Mark said yes, Thomas nodded, and Patrick raised his hand enthousiastically.
+Steven said yes, Mark said yes, Thomas nodded, and Patrick raised his hand enthusiastically.

 Steven was ready for a good party.
 He didn’t really think about whether drinking beer or not tonight.
 It was a part of the plan all along.
 No party without beer, he said yes.
 Let the party begin!

 Mark didn’t use to drink.
 His dad was always an alcoholic.
-Even though he didn’t had any emotional relation with beer.
+Even though he didn’t have any emotional relation with beer.
 He always thought about that night when he found his father passed out on the toilet.
 He always was afraid of ending like that as well in 20 years.
 But he wanted to overcome that.
 He wanted some acknowledgement from his friends and be cool.
-He already complained that much about his childhood.
-So Mark said “Yes”.
+He already complained so much about his childhood.
 Let’s just have this party, I won’t get addicted he thought to himself.
 So Mark said “Yes”.